INTERESTS: Programming, Japanese language, table tennis, graphics art, game design, piano, creating and meditation.

 “I think it’s important to reason from first principles rather than by analogy.
 The normal way we conduct our lives is we reason by analogy.
 [With analogy] we are doing this because it’s like something else that was done, or it is like what other people are doing.
 [With first principles] you boil things down to the most fundamental truths…and then reason up from there.” -Elon Musk.

-This Elon Musk quote gave me the reassurance that the way that I choose to tackle difficult problems was not wrong, and that I was already doing something that a man as accomplished as him was also doing.
+This Elon Musk quote gave me the reassurance that the way I choose to tackle difficult problems was not wrong.
+I was already doing something that a man as accomplished as Musk was also doing.

 “Familiarity Breeds Contempt.” -Aesop